 Mackinac Economic Alliance

 Mackinac County forms a central hub for recreation and commerce in the heart of the Great Lakes.
-The Mackinac Economic Alliance works with established and upcoming businesses to expand opportunities by providing confidential and complimentary consulting services.
+The Mackinac Economic Alliance works with established and upcoming businesses to expand opportunities by providing confidential and complementary consulting services.

 Your Gateway to Prosperity in Mackinac County

 Together with our partners, we raise the standard of living in our communities.
 This historic region has a multitude of natural resources, including the passionate people who make it their home.
-We are a single point of contact, creating connections and fostering growth opportunities to expand and relocate business in Mackinac County.
+We are a single point of contact, creating connections and fostering growth opportunities to expand and relocate businesses in Mackinac County.